wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/7-azure-analysis-services.md

 - Analysis Services cubes have calculations already in the cube, which will be discussed in more detail later.
 - If you don’t need an entire table, you can query the data directly.
 Instead of using Transact-SQL (T-SQL) to query the data, like you would in SQL Server, you can use multi-dimensional expressions (MDX) or data analysis expressions (DAX).
-- You don’t need to use the **Get Data** button in Power BI Desktop.

 ### Connect to data in Azure Analysis Services